Magnificent sunbird

-The magnificent sunbird (Aethopyga magnifica) is a species of bird in the sunbird family which feed largely on nectar, although they will also take insects, especially when feeding young.
-Flight is fast and direct on their short wings.
-Most species can take nectar by hovering like a hummingbird, but usually perch to feed most of the time.
-It is endemic to the western Philippines found in the Visayan islands of Negros Island, Panay, Cebu, Tablas Island and Romblon.
-It wasas once considered a subspecies of the crimson sunbird which is found in Borneo, Sumatra and Sulawesi.
+The magnificent sunbird (Aethopyga magnifica) is a striking species of bird in the sunbird family.
+It is endemic to the Philippines found in the Visayan islands of Negros Island, Panay, Cebu, Tablas Island and Romblon.
+It was considered a subspecies of the crimson sunbird.

-Description
+Description and taxonomy

 EBird describes the bird as "A stunning small bird of lowland and foothill scrub and gardens in the western Visayas.
 Male has a bright red head, back, and chest, a purple forehead, a broadening purple mustache stripe, a purple tail, black wings and belly, and a bright yellow patch on the lower back.
 Similar to Purple-throated, but larger; male lacks the purple throat, and female is mainly olive with distinctive reddish wings and tail.
 Call is a repeated high-pitched chik.